bubbleup67/TerraformTest/README.md

 # TerraformTest
-Testing Terraform Stuff for Fun
+Testing Terraform Stuff for Fun and Enjoyment